Snowstorms brewing in Ontario as Eastern Canada braces for a second icy blast

 Many residents in Southern Ontario will be treated to snow for the next couple of days.

 A system is moving into the province and Environment Canada meteorologist Steve Knott says the snow will begin around Kitchener.
 He says it will hit the Greater Toronto Area by about noon and is likely to spread as far east as Brockville by Monday night.
-Knott predicts the snow will continue until Wednesday morning, which complicates a week that is spring break for many Ontario schools:
+Mr. Knott predicts the snow will continue until Wednesday morning, which complicates a week that is spring break for many Ontario schools:

 For the remainder of the week we're going to stay quite a bit below normal as far as the temperatures go, which maybe some people are happy about when they're on spring break, but I suspect maybe not.